KhronosGroup/SPIRV-Guide/chapters/descriptor_heap.md

 For the stride, the `bufferDescriptorSize` (or `imageDescriptorSize`/`samplerDescriptorSize`) is used.

+Users can still manually provide the precise size (via a spec constants), but `OpConstantSizeOfEXT` is not designed to get the precise size.

 ## Getting Inside a Buffer Descriptor

 Consider the following GLSL code: